 The record cold autumn of 1880 was unlike any in weather history in our area.
 Only 1819, 1842 & 1917 are comparable, when looking at records from around the region.

 The mean temperature for September-October-November 1880 at Purdue University was 47 degrees.
 This is nearly 3 degrees less than the second coldest autumn; 49.2 degrees in 1917.

-This is was a shock after the mild winter in 1879-80 during a strong El Nino.
-In fact the mean temperature of January 1880 was 41.4 degrees, whereas the November 1880 mean temperature was 27.1!!
+This was a shock after the mild winter in 1879-80 during a strong traditional El Nino.
+In fact, the mean temperature of January 1880 was 41.4 degrees, whereas the November 1880 mean temperature was 27.1!!
 Even February 1880 beat November with a mean temperature of 35.3 degrees.

-After a warm start to September )even a 90-degree high on September 17), an 84 on the 24th & even an 84 on October 11th, it was the overall domination of below normal temperatures & all-out record cold that was the story of that autumn.
+After a warm start to September (even a 90-degree high on September 17, an 84 on the 24th & even an 84 on October 11th) it was the overall domination of below normal temperatures & all-out record cold that was noteworthy.

 Regardless, it ended up as 18th coolest due to some hot days.

 An unusually strong cold front brought highs of just 41 on October 17 & 18 & just 43 on the 19th, despite lots of sunshine.
 October 20 saw a record low of 20 degrees.
 It ended up as the 14th coolest on record, however, due to some very warm days in the 80s.

 November was the really cold month with unusual cold, snow & sleetfall on 8 of the last 6 days of the month, including 4" on the 18th.
 An all-time November record of -18 was observed on November 22 & the high of 12 occurred at midnight on the 21st!
 Much of the day was in the single digits with that snow pack.
 This would be more typical of mid-January, not November!